-Irvin Kershner, the director of the most watchable early Star Wars saga effort, The Empire Strikes Back (1980), has died in Los Angeles “after a long illness” according to Agence France-Presse.
+Irvin Kershner, the director of the most watchable early Star Wars saga effort, The Empire Strikes Back (1980), has died in Los Angeles.
 Kershner was 87.

-What made me enjoy The Empire Strikes Back quite a bit more than either George Lucas' Star Wars (1977) or Richard Marquand's Return of the Jedi?
+What makes The Empire Strikes Back quite a bit more enjoyable than either George Lucas’ Star Wars (1977) or, especially, Richard Marquand’s Return of the Jedi?

-I'd say it was of combination of various elements: great special effects (which the other two movies also have), combined with Kershner's stylish, well-paced direction, and a more mature screenplay credited to Lawrence Kasdan and Leigh Brackett.
-In other words, The Empire Strikes Back was action-packed mainstream fun, but without being (overly) juvenile.
+A combination of various elements: impressive special effects (which the other two movies also have), combined with Kershner’s stylish, well-paced direction, and a more mature screenplay credited to Lawrence Kasdan and Leigh Brackett.
+In all, The Empire Strikes Back was mainstream entertainment, but without being (overly) juvenile.

 Long before his sci-fi foray, Kershner directed, among others, Don Murray in Hoodlum Priest (1961), the story of a priest dealing with street gangs and the director’s first major assignment; Sean Connery, Joanne Woodward, and Jean Seberg in the comedy A Fine Madness (1964); and George Segal and Eva Marie Saint in the well-respected (but little seen) marriage-on-the-rocks comedy-drama Loving (1970).